Emmotes/ic_spoilers/docs/baldric.md

     "id": 2393,
     "flavour_text": "",
     "description": {
-        "desc": "Champions are immune to damage for 15 seconds after the first instance of damage that they would take in every area (including that damage), but take 100% additional damage from all sources after that."
+        "desc": "Champions are immune to damage for $duration seconds after the first instance of damage that they would take in every area (including that damage), but take $(amount___3)% additional damage from all sources after that."
     },
     "effect_keys": [
         {
             "effect_string": "baldric_dark_bargain_eldath_handler",
             "duration": 15,
-            "immunity_effect_index": 1
+            "immunity_effect_index": 1,
+            "damage_effect_index": 2
         },
         {
             "effect_string": "damage_reduction,100",
+            "targets": [
+                "all"
+            ],
+            "apply_manually": true
+        },
+        {
+            "effect_string": "damage_increase,100",
+            "targets": [
+                "all"
+            ],
             "apply_manually": true
         }
     ],